Stephanie Aaronson

 Stephanie Aaronson is an American economist.
 She received her PhD in economics from Columbia University.
-Aaronson served as a Senior Fellow at the Brookings Institution until December 2022, where she held the position of vice president and director of economic studies.
+Aaronson is a Senior Associate Director in the Division of Research and Statistics at the Federal Reserve Board.
+From 2018-2022 she was Vice President and Director of the Economic Studies Program at the Brookings Institution.
 She specializes in labor economics and her current research focuses on labor force participation in the United States.
-Her work has been published in academic journals, such as the American Economic Review.
+Her work has been published in academic journals, such as the Review of Income and Wealth and the Brookings Papers on Economic Activity.
 Her research has been featured in prominent news publications, including The New York Times and The Economist.

 Education

 Aaronson holds a Bachelor of Arts in history, a Master of Philosophy in economics and a Master of Arts in economics from Columbia University.
 She earned her PhD in economics from Columbia University in 2001.
 Her dissertation was titled "Changing Wage Growth 1967-1997: Causes and Consequences" and focused on trends in wage growth, and its relationship with technological change and labor force participation across different demographic groups.